 If you have a traffic ticket and need to pay it before it leads to other legal issues, contact our traffic lawyer with Ernst & Associates to see how we can help your case.

 According to getjerry.com, police officers issue 112,000 tickets daily for different driving offenses.

 Not all traffic offenses hurt your insurance rates.
 For example, non-moving violations, or when your car is parked, can include parking tickets and vehicle violations like a broken light and expired registration.
-These will not increase your premiums.
+These may not increase your premiums.

 Misdemeanor traffic offenses are more severe than traffic infractions.
-Tailgating, speeding, and passing through a red light or stop sign will result in fines and points from your record and raise your insurance premiums.
+Tailgating, speeding, and passing through a red light or stop sign will result in fines and points on your record and raise your insurance premiums.

 According to bankrate.com, car insurance rates increase by about 32 percent with a speeding ticket on your driving record.
 The same article shows that even a minor violation with no prior offenses can still cause you to be considered high-risk to insure.
-Higher premiums are

 As a young driver, it’s even tougher to financially manage the effects of a speeding ticket.
 Young drivers are more prone to car accidents than experienced drivers, so they are often viewed as a liability.
 Drivers under 25 can expect to pay 50 percent more than the original insurance cost after a speeding ticket.

 To better understand the implications of your traffic violation or how it might impact your insurance rates and driving record, contact Ernst & Associates for more information.

 IS IT POSSIBLE TO GET YOUR TRAFFIC TICKET DISMISSED WITH LEGAL HELP?